winged/chirp/README.rst

    ./ci/arch.sh shell

 Note: Docker must have IPv6 enabled.
-Since we only need loopback, you can configure a link-only subnet.
+Since we only need loopback, you can configure a unique local subnet.
+For some reason docker doesn't support loopback only anymore.
+I consider it a bug, the corresponding issue told me it isn't.

 .. code-block:: bash

-   DOCKER_OPTS="--ipv6 --fixed-cidr-v6 fe80::/64"
+   DOCKER_OPTS="--ipv6 --fixed-cidr-v6 fc00:beef:beef::/40"

+If IPv6 is working in your docker, you don't have to change anything.
+We only need to loopback.
+The above is just how I solved the problem.

 Windows
 -------